dontloo/dontloo.github.io/_posts/blog/2017-4-25-naive-bayes-and-logistic-regression.md

 \\[p(y|x)=Ber(y|\sigma(\sum_n w_ix_i+w_0)).\\]
 The MLE for \\(w\\) can be done by minimizing the negative log-likelihood (a.k.a cross-entropy).

-In this example, the number of effectifve parameters in \\(w\\) is fewer than \\(\theta\\) as it only models the conditional probability (we can always only parameterize n-1 out of n categories then the probability of the remaining category can be inferred as they sum up to one).
+In this example, the number of effective parameters in \\(w\\) is fewer than \\(\theta\\) as it only models the conditional probability (we can always only parameterize n-1 out of n categories then the probability of the remaining category can be inferred as they sum up to one).

 ### Overfitting and Zero Probabilities
 The most common problem for MLE is overfitting, for logistic regression it means much higher training accuracy than test accuracy, for naive Bayes it gives zero probabilities for unseen features in one category.
 The problem is, once zero probability occurs for one feature the final posterior probability will be zero no matter how well other features behave.
 So smoothing techniques can be introduced to mitigate this, which can be interpreted as a prior assumption.

 ### Conditional Independence
-not only break down the squential structre of a sentence but each token is inpendent
+Logistic regression is consistent with the naive Bayes assumption that the input \\(x_i\\) are conditionally independent given \\(Y\\).
+But since LR only optimizes the conditional likelihood, it has better performance than NB when the data disobeys the assumption.